ProgrammerLP/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This a small simple and very popular game, this was a transition projekt from me :)
+This a small simple and very popular game, this was a transition project from me :)